Can the Can

-"Can the Can" is the second solo single by American singer-songwriter Suzi Quatro and her first to reach number one in the UK, spending a single week at the top of the chart in June 1973.
+"Can the Can" is the second solo single by American singer-songwriter Suzi Quatro and her first to reach number one on the UK singles chart, spending a single week at the top of the chart in June 1973.
 It also reached number one on the European and Australian charts; Quatro achieved her most consistent success throughout her career in these markets.
 The single belatedly became a hit in the US peaking at number 56 on the Billboard Hot 100 in 1976.
 It was re-released as a single in the UK, with "Devil Gate Drive" as the B-side, in 1984, but failed to chart.
 The single made the charts again in 1987 in the UK at number 87, it also appeared on her 1995 album What Goes Around.

 This single made Quatro the first female bass guitar player to become a major rock star and therefore broke a barrier to women's participation in rock music.